 Meta: Search Engine Optimization (SEO) is always evolving.
 Here are five key trends including a focus on mobile and quality content that point to where SEO may be going next.

 If you think Farmer is a dusty guy in overalls and Panda is an adorable but clumsy bear, you may not have been paying close attention to changes in Google that have caused seismic shifts in search engine optimization in recent years.
-SEO is a bit of an arms race, with Google constantly improving their algorithms and marketers trying to stay one step ahead.
+SEO is a bit of an arms race, with Google constantly improving its algorithms and marketers trying to stay one step ahead.
 To ensure that your website doesn’t seem a dip in traffic it’s important to keep these SEO trends in mind and to adjust your digital marketing strategy accordingly.

 The Return of Quality Content